An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 What We Stand For

-Our Founding Covenants
+Our Founding Commitments

-Plant-Based Live-It
+Plant-Based "Live-It"

 Natural Childbirth